tlwl19/EGL314/README.md

 options = ["January", "Febuary", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]
 ```

-We will first need to create an array of the days in a month.
+We will then need to create an array of the number days in a month.
->The default colour of the 32x32 grid is white, and the value of white is 0.<br>
-The variable `o` represents the number of rows and columns.
-In this case, we assigned 32 to the variable `o`.<br>EDIT THIS
+>We use a for loop to determine the number of days in a month.
+In this case, the variable `d` represents the number of days in a month.
+We set `d = 32` as in this `for` loop the `in range` function begins at 1, and will progressively increase in increments of 1 until it reaches 32, in which afterwards it will deduct 1 from the range of values, leaving us at 31 values, which is approximately the number of days in a month.
 ```
 optionss = []
 d = 32